matthiasnoback/docker-workshop/assignments/all.md

 We'll start an Apache web server.

 We use the [official `php` image](https://hub.docker.com/_/php/) for it.
-You can run a specific version of an image by adding for example `:7.1-apache` to the name of the image.
+Pick one that includes Apache.
+You can run a specific version of an image by adding a tag to the name of the image, for example `php:7.1-apache`.

 Try running the image.
 It will start up the web server that listens at port 80.
 However, currently we can't reach it.
 Press `Ctrl + C` to stop the container.